Meet Our Staff:

 Executive Director and Founder

-Maria Corse (pronouns: she/her) is a seasoned facilitator, mentor, and self-directed educational consultant with twenty-one years of experience in alternative educational settings.
-Determined to provide a safe, non-coercive, self-directed learning option in Northern New York where young people can freely choose their own unique paths, Maria founded Deep Root Center in January 2014.
+Maria Corse (pronouns: she/her) is a seasoned facilitator, mentor, and self-directed educational consultant with twenty-three years of experience in alternative educational settings.
+Determined to provide a safe, non-coercive, self-directed learning option in Northern New York where she can support young people to follow their interests and choose their own unique paths, Maria founded Deep Root Center in January 2014.

 Maria firmly believes that learning is an individual pursuit - driven by curiosity, interests, and aspirations.
 And, within that, education is a collaboration, which includes a supportive community, mentor-ship, mutual respect, trust, deep conversations, questions, hands-on experimentation, and playfulness. |

 Born and raised in Northern New York, Maria left for twelve years.
-In that time, she earned a Fashion Design degree from Cazenovia College, worked as a nanny and then in retail (managing a cookware store) in the greater Boston area, moved to the Rocky Mountains of Colorado, and married her husband, Mike, (also from the NoCo) in Denver.
-They returned home in 1995 to raise their two children.
+In that time, she earned a Fashion Design degree from Cazenovia College, worked as a nanny and then in retail (managing a cookware store) in the greater Boston area, moved to the Rocky Mountains of Colorado, and married her husband, Mike, (also from the NoCo) in Denver in 1992.
+They returned home in 1995 to raise their two children, Ian & Kenzie.
 She went back to college when her kids were young and earned a Bachelor's degree in Anthropology from SUNY Potsdam in 2003.
 She also received her certification in mental health first aid in August of 2020.

 A writer, Maria, produces a weekly blog post for Deep Root Center that sometimes includes an original creative mediation haiku.
 She has also written two children's chapter books - both of which have been self-published through Amazon Kindle Direct Publishing.